 Mark Bowden, Shiva Feshareki, Edmund Finnis, Tim Hodgkinson, Jordan Hunt, Edward Jessen, Isambard Khroustaliov, Duncan MacLeod, Bushra El Turk.

-Writing the Future is generously supported by Michael & Patricia McLaren-Turner, Jerwood Charitable Foundation, The Boltini Trust and PRS For Music Foundation.
+Writing the Future is generously supported by Michael & Patricia McLaren-Turner, Jerwood Arts, The Boltini Trust and PRS For Music Foundation.